tiagosf13/BD-Project/Reports/APFT_107266_114514/apft_submit.md

 To avoid redundancy in the relationship `Orders contains Products`, we created an auxiliary table `Products Ordered`, thereby ensuring adherence to the Third Normal Form (3NF) instead of placing all information within a single table.

+Also, on the table `Reviews`, `product_id` alongside `user_id` would uniquely define review_id, violating the 3rd normal form, so in order to prevent that from happening, a normalization on that table was made, removing the column `review_id` from the column and promoting the candidate key (`user_id`, `product_id`) to a primary key fixed the issue and setting the table to respect 3FN.

 Additionally, beyond the normalization mentioned, we designed the database with normal forms in mind from the outset.
 This approach enabled us to achieve a cleaner database design and minimize the number of NULL entries in the tables.

 # Indexes